mikeybyker/angular-lastfm/README.md

     });
 ```

-Send in an object to set any options - see [Last.FM](http://www.last.fm/api) for each call.
+Send in an object to set any options - see [Last.FM](http://www.last.fm/api) for options available for each call.

 ```javascript
 // e.g.